-I’ve put off writing this blog while I let this whole experience really settle in.
+I’ve put off writing this blog while I let the whole experience really settle in.
 A few months ago, I received an email inviting me to Guatemala for a spiritual retreat to spend time with the many indigenous Mayan shamans there and gain a deeper understanding of their people and their way of life.

-I expected to learn some things, and have an adventure, but I did not fully expect what the experience turned into.
+I expected to learn some things, and have an adventure, but I didn’t fully expect what the experience turned into.
 I myself, am a “shaman” (or someone who works with the spiritual world in order to receive guidance, etc).
-Not everyone believes in this kind of thing, and I didn’t until only two years ago when I received the call, but I am now given guidance every day.
+Not everyone believes in this kind of thing, and I didn’t until only two years ago when I received the call.
+But I am now given guidance every day.

 And it was.

 These people quickly became my family, and I will forever hold each of them in my heart.
-I cannot wait until our next adventure, but until then, I will continue to marvel over our last.
+I can’t wait until our next adventure, but until then, I will continue to marvel over our last.